 - Literature and information about animal behavior and what to expect from your new pet.

 - Cats over three years of age: FREE*

 - Cats age four months to three years: $75*

 - Kittens up to four months: $125

-- Dogs: $75 to $250** (smaller and younger dogs have higher adoption fees**); mandatory obedience classes for puppies are $50 for five classes.
+- Dogs: $75 to $250** (smaller and younger dogs have higher adoption fees**); mandatory obedience classes for puppies are $50 for four classes.